dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_sync_import_strategy-->

 The import strategy SYNC should be used only by internal synchronization task and not for regular import.
-The SYNC stategy allows all 3
+The SYNC strategy allows all 3
 operations: CREATE, UPDATE, DELETE to be present in the payload at the same time.